 Vaccines are administered every Thursday from 12:30 pm – 3:30 pm

 at Thibodaux Regional Wellness Center.
 We offer the Pfizer COVID vaccine (1st, 2nd or booster for individuals 18 years of age and older).
-No appointment
+This includes the

 Understand the Facts About COVID-19 Vaccinations